House GOP votes to gut independent ethics office

 “Republicans claim they want to ‘drain the swamp,’ but the night before the new Congress gets sworn in, the House GOP has eliminated the only independent ethics oversight of their actions,” the California lawmaker said in a statement.
 “Evidently, ethics are the first casualty of the new Republican Congress.”

-Chris Carson, president of the League of Women Voters, said Speaker Paul Ryan, R-Wis., should be ashamed of himself and his leadership team.
+Chris Carson, president of the League of Women Voters, said Ryan should be ashamed of himself and his leadership team.

 “We all know the so-called House Ethics Committee is worthless for anything other than a whitewash — sweeping corruption under the rug.
 That’s why the independent Office of Congressional Ethics has been so important.
 The OCE works to stop corruption and that’s why Speaker Ryan is cutting its authority.
 Speaker Ryan is giving a green light to congressional corruption.”